csgillespie/efficientR/main.md

 1. If possible, add more RAM.
 1. Double check that you have installed a $64$-bit version of R.
 1. Cloud computing is a cost effective way of obtaining more compute power.
-1. A solid state drives typically won't have much impact on the speed of your R code, but will increase your overall productivity since I/0 is much faster.
+1. A solid state drive typically won't have much impact on the speed of your R code, but will increase your overall productivity since I/0 is much faster.

 ## Background: what is a byte?